redstartinteractive/sack-a-vole/README.md

 ### Image based colocalization

-A target image is included in the project that is used to colocalize multiple players in AR space, and within the real world.
+A [target image is included in the project](Assets/Textures/ImageTrackingAnchor.png) that is used to colocalize multiple players in AR space, and within the real world.
 As part of joining a lobby, players will need to scan for this image and set a shared origin.

 ### Pin to join rooms

 When a host creates a new game, a pin is generated randomly.
 Other players can use this number to join the specific lobby/room.

-## Build and Run

-### Add your Lightship API key

-In order to run the project you'll need to add your LightShip API key.

-- Sign up at [the lightship dev website] (https://lightship.dev/),
-- Create a new project
-- Copy the generated API key
-- In unity, select the menu `Lightship -> Settings` and paste your key into the `API Key` field -

-### Sign and build for iOS

-You'll need to add a signing identity if you want to build for iOS.
-This can be done in Unity's project settings, or within Xcode.

-- Build the game from unity to an Xcode project
-- Build the game in Xcode to a test device

-## Technical Notes

-- If you encounter an error building in Xcode see [this forum post](https://forum.unity.com/threads/project-wont-build-using-xode15-release-candidate.1491761/page-2)
-- You may need to add `-ld64` to the framework `UnityFramework` under `Build Settings -> Other linker flags`